tracelabs/awesome-osint/README.md

 *Tools for performing username and profile searches on popular social media platforms*

 * [Sherlock](https://github.com/sherlock-project/sherlock) - Command line tool to search usernames across social networks
+* [Spiderfoot](https://github.com/smicallef/spiderfoot) - SpiderFoot automates the collection of OSINT to find everything possible about a target.
+* [Maltego](https://www.maltego.com) - Maltego focuses on providing a library of transforms for discovery of data from open sources, and visualizing that information in a graph format, suitable for link analysis and data mining.